InfoLiving in Amsterdam

 Prices for travel and accommodation do spike for the school holidays so it makes sense to plan your holidays well in advance.

-School holidays in Netherlands 2025NorthCentralSouth
+School holidays Netherlands 2026

 Voorjaarsvakantie (spring holiday)21 Feb – 1 Mar 202614-22 Feb 202614-22 Feb 2026